VaradaB/algorithmic-trading/README.md

 So we fit an ARIMA(5,1,0) model.
 This sets the lag value to 5 for autoregression, uses a difference order of 1 to make the time series stationary, and uses a moving average model of 0.

 Output: RMS error: 166.74843134433715

+### Stock price forecasting using LSTM (Long Short-Term Memory) model and GRU (Gated Recurrent Units) model

+In this work we also explore the capability of Recurrent Neural Networks (RNN) to model the prediction across time.
+We train and evaluate two widely used RNNs - Long-Short Term Memory (LSTM) and Gated Recurrent Unit (GRU).
+Both the models were trained using Adam optimizer and MSE loss function.

+Output: RMS error:

-NLP (Natural Language Processing)
+### NLP (Natural Language Processing)

 NLP was used to understand how much the news impacted the stock market.
 The combination of numerical analysis and NLP analysis gave us fruitful results.
 The dataset that we obtained from Kaggle consisted of Top 25 news from Reddit WorldNews Channel.
 The NLP was carried out using three different models.
 This was done so that we could compare which model gave us better results.

-MODEL 1
+#### MODEL 1

 We concatenated all the News Headlines of a single day into one.
 We used TF-IDF (Term Frequency–Inverse Document Frequency) vectorization to extract a feature vector.
 The classifier we used was a SVM ( Support Vector Machine) with RBF (Radial Basis Function) kernel without optimization of hyperparameters.

-RESULT :- We obtained an Accuracy of 53.9% and ROC-AUC  of 0.52
+Result: We obtained an Accuracy of 53.9% and ROC-AUC  of 0.52

-MODEL 2
+#### MODEL 2

 For model 2 we used Count vectorizer and Logistic Regression. n-grams are basically a set of co-occurring words within a given window and when computing the n-grams you typically move one word forward.
 We have tested with 1-gram,2-gram and 3-gram.

-RESULT :-
+Result:

 n-gram
 Accuracy